sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Open System Settings and verfiy that the About page is visible and accessible.
 2. Configure the policy with the following string: "hide:about".
 3. Open System Settings again and verify that the About page is no longer accessible.

+<a href="" id="settings-appinstallcontrol"></a>**SmartScreen/AppInstallControl**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Turns off Application Installation Control, allowing users to download and install files from anywhere on the web.
+-   1 – Turns on Application Installation Control, allowing users to only install apps from the Store.

+<a href="" id="settings-enablesmartscreeninshell"></a>**SmartScreen/EnableSmartScreenInShell**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default)– Turns off SmartScreen in Windows.
+-   1 – Turns on SmartScreen in Windows.

+<a href="" id="settings-smartscreenshellenforcementlevel"></a>**SmartScreen/SmartScreenShellEnforcementLevel**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – Employees can ignore SmartScreen warnings and run malicious files.
+-   1 – Employees cannot ignore SmartScreen warnings and run malicious files.

 <a href="" id="speech-allowspeechmodelupdate"></a>**Speech/AllowSpeechModelUpdate**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Specifies whether the device will receive updates to the speech recognition and speech synthesis models.
 A speech model contains data used by the speech engine to convert audio to text (or vice-versa).
 The models are periodically updated to improve accuracy and performance.
 Models are non-executable data files.
 If enabled, the device will periodically check for updated speech models and then download them from a Microsoft service using the Background Internet Transfer Service (BITS).